nopslip/pyLobster/README.md

 pyLobster
 =========

 Used to audit dynamic HTTP Header processing.
-While "attacks" can be easily added for other testing senarios (XSS, New Line characters, whatever) it is currently designed to use basic SQLi test params
+It is currently designed to use basic SQLi test params but new header request values can be added easily.
-At this point it will

 Dependencies
 ============
-Tested working on Python v 2.7.3
+Tested on Python v 2.7.3

 Python Requests Library